 - Why questions : Cards used to practice answering why questions, make inferences, and elicit sentences with “because”.
 Pictures make this download take a little longer.

 - When questions: Cards used to practice answering when questions.
 They can be used to elicit complex sentences using temporal words.
 Pictures will increase the download time.

 - Who questions: Cards used to practice answering who questions, introduce ocupation vocabulary, and elicit adverbial phrases such as ( ________ is a person who___)

 - What questions: Cards used to practice answering what questions and descriptive information.

 - How questions: Cards used to answer how questions.
 A student can also get practice using because and or in sentences, looking at more than one perspective, and making comparisons.

 - How and Why question comparison.
 Answer questions from a short paragraph.

 - There are nine trial cards for you to try out. just click on the trial star.

 - The full set is at the TPT store.
 Just click on the button.

-- Comprehension of Complex Sentences: Black and white Cards to practice comprehension of connecting words such as instead of, either/or, neither/nor, until, while, except, and position.
+- Comprehension of Complex Sentences: 9 cards, Text only, to practice comprehension of connecting words such as instead of, either/or, neither/nor, until, while, except, and position.

 - The set was updated to include pictures and a double sided feature.
-There is a free trial set of 9 cards with pictures.
+There is a free trial set of 9 cards,with pictures, for you to try out.
 Click on the yellow star.

 - Click on the button to get to the complete set of 36 cards at TPT